Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 The most Linoish way to create a site manager and a set of demo users is to run pm prep.
 This will reset the database to a virgin state and then load the demo fixture, which will create the demo users Robin, Rolf, Romain, Rando, Rik, Ronaldo … depending on your site’s language distribution (lino.core.site.Site.languages).

-Once you have a site manager, you can sign in via the web interface and work as described in users : Managing the users of your Lino site.
+Once you have a site manager, you can sign in via the web interface and work as described in The users plugin.

 Managing users from the command line